hove-io/navitia/documentation/navitia.io/source/index.rst

 **********************************

 The ``places_nearby`` API finds any object within a certain radius as a crow flies.
-This API is not accessible from the main endpoint but has to be applied on a stop point, an address, a coordinate,...
+This API is not accessible from the main endpoint but has to be applied on a stop point, an address, some coordinates,...

 All objects around the coordinates of the Transamerica Pyramid can be fetched with the following request: http://api.navitia.io/v1/coverage/sf/coords/-122.402770;37.794682/places_nearby